Last Updated On 15th April 2023 By Lauren | Wild Lovely World

 It seems crazy to me, but vehicle insurance is not compulsory in New Zealand.
 So if you wanted you could pay nothing for insurance and roadside recovery, but hear me out for a second…

-If you get into an accident, the ACC (New Zealand Accident Compensation) will help pay for your medical treatment (even if you are just visiting New Zealand – find out more here).
+If you get into an accident, the ACC (New Zealand Accident Compensation) will help pay for your medical treatment (even if you are just visiting New Zealand – find out more here on ACC’s website).
 And if you have travel insurance they may also cover you for a road accident (but make sure to get your travel insurance and check the policy before travelling to New Zealand!).

 However, the ACC and travel insurance will not cover the cost of your vehicle or any damage you may cause to others.
 In that case, you may be eligible to pay, and it will be expensive.